15 top places to visit in Northern Thailand

 14. Visit the Loei city attractions and monuments

 It’s easy to take a quick one hour flight from Bangkok to the Northeast region of Thailand at Loei.
 In this less touristy and crowded region your can see nature, landscape and beautiful communities untouched from mass tourism.
-Wonderful places to visit around Loei include: Phu Kradueng National Park, Phu Luang Wildlife Sanctuary, the charming river town of Chiang Khan, Kaeng Khut Khu with is set of islets in the middle of the Mae Khong River along with a variety of museums, holy temples, and scenic landscapes.
+There are not as many large cities in Northern Thailand but smaller towns and villages.
+There are many interesting places to visit around Loei region of Northern Thailand to include: Phu Kradueng National Park, Phu Luang Wildlife Sanctuary, the charming river town of Chiang Khan, Kaeng Khut Khu with is set of islets in the middle of the Mae Khong River along with a variety of museums, holy temples, and scenic landscapes.

 15. Stay at an Eco Retreat in the hill tribe area